• Home

 Appraiser Toolbox

 This partnership does more than supply tools—it fuels a continuous development cycle.
 Harbor’s work in the field directly shapes how new property inspection tools and systems are built, refined, and deployed.
 From name-blind algorithms and privacy-first architecture to ethical AI enforcement and explainable outputs, the systems in use today are already preparing for tomorrow.
-The feedback loop between Harbor’s agents and OpenAI’s infrastructure creates a future-proof pipeline where housing risk, valuation accuracy, and national stability are monitored not by legacy tools—but by evolving intelligence, including advanced real estate appraisals.

 Black wireless router with upload cloud icon on beige background.